Manika Vishwakarma

-Manika Vishwakarma is an Indian model and beauty pageant titleholder who was crowned Miss Universe India 2025 on 18 August 2025 in Jaipur.
-She is set to represent India at the Miss Universe 2025 pageant, scheduled to take place on 21 November 2025 in Thailand.
+Manika Vishwakarma is an Indian beauty pageant titleholder who won Miss Universe India 2025 on 18 August 2025 in Jaipur.
+She represented India at Miss Universe 2025, on 21 November 2025 in Thailand.

 Early life

-Manika is a student and a public figure, originally from Sri Ganganagar, Rajasthan, and currently based in Delhi.
-She is in the final year of her undergraduate studies, pursuing a degree in Political Science and Economics from Mata Sundri College for Women, University of Delhi.
+Manika Vishwakarma is originally from Sri Ganganagar, Rajasthan, and currently based in Delhi.
+She is in the final year of her undergraduate degree in Political Science and Economics from Mata Sundri College for Women, University of Delhi.